-Over the 4th of July holiday, two North Carolina cops responded to a complaint about a Slip n’ Slide blocking neighborhood traffic.
+Over the 4th of July holiday, two North Carolina cops responded to a complaint about a Slip-n-Slide blocking neighborhood traffic.
 But instead of issuing a citation, they decided to join in on the fun.

-The Asheville Police Department received complaints about a block party and a homemade Slip n’ Slide blocking the road.
+One neighbor called to report the water slide was blocking the road.
 According to CBS News, officers Joe Jones and Carrie Lee were sent to investigate.

 “The kids were squealing.
 Everyone was screaming,” Smith said to CBS News.
 “We just couldn’t believe it.
 We were all laughing hysterically.”